Mary Hales

 Mary Hales was a Democratic member of the Wyoming House of Representatives, representing the 36th district from 2007 until 2010.
+Hales was initially appointed by the Natrona County Commission to the state House seat following the resignation of Liz Gentile.
+She was sworn in on July 23.

 She was an unpledged superdelegate in the 2016 Democratic Presidential primary, and announced her support for Hillary Clinton.